prideout/prideout.github.com/_posts/2015-11-04-headless-rendering.md

 rm -rf glfw*
 </pre>

 At this point, I figured I had a pretty decent development environment.
-No more sudo-style commands from this point forward.
+No more sudo commands from this point forward.

 So, I cloned the instance to create my very own AMI, then killed off the prototype.